jusex/TesraSupernet/README.md

 #### I. Project Background<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;As a landmark project chain project in the age of blockchain 3.0, TESRA SUPERNET features two major functions as transactions by second and updated user privacy.
+&nbsp;&nbsp;&nbsp;&nbsp;As a landmark project chain project in the age of blockchain 3.0, Tesra Supernet features two major functions as transactions by second and updated user privacy.
 It is to bring better user experience to the large-scale commercial DAPP in the future, enabling the latter to embrace smart contract applications of various kinds.<br/>

 #### II.
 Advantages of Our Solutions<br/>